Get in touch

 21 October 2024

-Children and Family Court Advisory and Support Service (CAFCASS) is an independent organisation which advises the family courts about what is in their best interests of the children brought before them.
+Children and Family Court Advisory and Support Service (CAFCASS) is an independent organisation which advises the Family Courts about what is in the best interests of the children brought before them.

 CAFCASS has published a new Domestic Abuse Practice Policy which sets out the practice requirements that their Family Court Advisors (FCAs) and Children’s Guardians must follow in advising the Courts about the welfare and best interests of both child and adult victims of domestic abuse.